R-Tausif/Data2001/README.md

 Statistics and Research (BOCSAR), and ’school catchments.zip’ were from NSW Department of Education.
 Additional datasets, ’swimming pools’ and ’bicycle parking’, were sourced from the City of Sydney Open Data Hub.

+Project Report - The main document reporting all our findings Prokect Notebook - The reproduceable code